svalat/homelinux/README.md

 The goal is to provide a quick access to the latest version available for all packaging without regarding on the stability.
 It make HomeLinux an interesting tool to test usage of all up-to-date version of packages together to find new build issues.

-Another usage of HomeLinux can be for HPC datacenters to build quicly some fixed prefix to provide new version to the userse without changing the operating system.
-Thanks to HomeLinux it is easier to build a new prefix with updated version in another directory and making the user moving slowly to new versions.
+Another usage of HomeLinux can be for HPC datacenters to build quicly some fixed prefix to provide new version to the users without changing the operating system.
+Thanks to HomeLinux it is easier to build a new prefix with updated version in another directory and making the user moving slowly to new versions by chaning the prefix they inherit from for their home personal prefix.

 Features
 --------